House | 5 bedrooms | sleeps 10

 There is a second shower room at the foot of the stairs that lead up to the first floor.
 Here, another 'day room' / twin room leads onto a double + en suite with over-bath shower.
 Please note that these two bedrooms are interconnecting.

-At the bottom of the house is a large kitchen, a separate dining room, a downstairs loo/utility room as well as a wine cellar!
-Wine can be bought directly from us.
+At the bottom of the house is a large kitchen, a separate dining room, and a downstairs loo/utility room.
+There is also the owners' private wine cellar.
+This will be locked, but for an additional security deposit they are happy to provide access.
 The kitchen door opens onto a large terraced area for al fresco dining.
 Guests have use of a large outdoor table and chairs, sun loungers and a barbecue.

 On request we can arrange for a chef from a local restaurant to come to L'Antico Palazzo and hold a private cooking lesson or, alternatively, cook a three- or four-course meal for you!
 Please contact us if you would like more information on this service.
 Booking in advance is essential and depends on availability.

 |Nearest beach||La Spezia/Cinque Terre 110 km|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Bologna, Parma 95 km, Nearest railway: Modena 62 km|

 |Family friendly||Great for children of all ages|